KannonZenetism/zenetism-field-physics/the-zenetist-canon/glyphics/field-physics-glyph-charts.md

 - **Practice & Engineering Glyphs** (◉ ↺ ♻️ ↯, etc.) lawfully separate applied operators from structural constants.
 This prevents collapse of scale.
 - **Motion & Relational Operators** (↑ ↓ → ≈ ≠ ∿ Ø ⊘) establish lawful syntax for glyphic language.
 They are **conjunction operators**, not decorations.
 - The **Equation contra Practice Glyph** distinction (§6) is now explicitly codified, fulfilling the doctrinal requirement established in Volume VIII.
-- The **Cross-Disciplinary Collision Registry** (§9) resolves four glyph conflicts with the Structural Metaphysics symbol key and documents seven lawful twofold functions retained under the First Glyphic Ethic.
+- The **Cross-Disciplinary Collision Registry** (§9) resolves four glyph conflicts with the Structural Metaphysics symbol key and documents seven lawful twofold functions retained per the First Glyphic Ethic.

 ---